vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 ---
 title: Analyzing SQL statements in bulk
-weight: 98
+weight: 9
 ---

 # Introduction

-This document covers the way our [VTexplain tool](../../reference/vtexplain) can be used to evaluate how Vitess executes multiple SQL statements.
+This document covers the way the [VTexplain tool](../../reference/vtexplain) can be used to evaluate if Vitess is compatible with a list of SQL statements.
+Enabling the evaluation of if queries from an existing application that accesses a MySQL database are generally Vitess-compatible.
+If there are any issues identified they can be used to target any necessary application changes needed for a successful migration from MySQL to Vitess.

 ## Prerequisites

-You can find a prebuilt binary version of the VTExplain tool in [the most recent release of Vitess](https://github.com/vitessio/vitess/releases/).
+You can find a prebuilt binary version of the VTexplain tool in [the most recent release of Vitess](https://github.com/vitessio/vitess/releases/).

 You can also build the `vtexplain` binary in your environment.
 To build this binary, refer to the [Build From Source](../../contributing/build-from-source) guide.

 ## Overview

-To analyze multiple SQL queries and determine how Vitess executes each statement, follow these steps:
+To analyze multiple SQL queries and determine how, or if, Vitess executes each statement, follow these steps:

-1. Gather the queries from your current production database
+1. Gather the queries from your current MySQL database environment
 1. Filter out specific queries
 1. Populate fake values for your queries
 1. Run the VTexplain tool via a script